r3g492/r3g492/README.md

 - 🌱 I’m currently learning ...
 1. Rust for games and servers
-2. How to be a professinal developer
+2. How to be a happy developer

 - 👯 I’m looking to collaborate on ...